tylerjlawson/myResume/README.md

 # resume
 This is my Resume.
-I used Compass to compile scss along with standard html
+I used my my [old resume](https://github.com/tylerjlawson/myResume/releases/tag/1.0) and turned it into a hugo theme.